-4. TO APPROVE AND CONFIRM THE MINUTES OF THE MEETING HELD ON THE 10 FEBRUARY 2012
+4. TO APPROVE AND CONFIRM THE MINUTES OF THE MEETING HELD ON THE 10 FEBRUARY 2012 The minutes of the last meeting had been sireulated with the agenda

 The minutes of the last meeting had been circulated with the agenda.